 Volunteer: Help out with class activities and field trips.
 This not only gives the teacher some much-needed relief, but it also means you get to see what happens in the classroom.
 Volunteering helps to build a positive relationship between teachers and parents and creates a community of learning.

 Get a tutor: If smaller class ratios have such a positive effect on learning, imagine what personalized, one-on-one tutoring can do for your student.
-Tutor Doctor in-home tutors not only teach to your child’s learning style, they also work to the Academic Game Plan which teaches organizational skills, time management, study skills and task prioritization so that they have the skills they need to succeed at academics and in life.
+Tutor Doctor in-home and online tutors not only teach to your child’s learning style, they also work to the Academic Game Plan which teaches organizational skills, time management, study skills and task prioritization so that they have the skills they need to succeed at academics and in life.

 pic by Woodley Wonder Works